cast-org/figuration/docs/4.0.0-alpha.6/widgets/dropdown.md

 ### Submenu Alignment

-The menu alignment class of `.dropdown-reverse` will also work with submenu items, and you can use the available `.dropdown-forward` to switch submenu directions if needed.
+The menu alignment class of `.dropend` will also work with submenu items, and you can use the available `.dropstart` to switch submenu directions if needed.
 Simply place either class on the `li` parent of the submenu list.

 {% capture example %}
 <div class="dropdown">